psistats/linux-client/README.md

 * **interval:** Number of seconds between reports
 * **devices[]:** A list of label/sensor name

-The list of devices are in the format of (LABEL, CHIP.FEATURE).
+The list of devices are in the format of (LABEL, CHIP.FEATURE)

 ###HDD Temperature

 Reports temperature data of your hard drives, if available.

 Requires hddtemp to be installed, and running as a daemon.